Semirings

 instance than can form a valid Num

-instance: the negate
+the negate

-method, for example, excludes types representing the natural numbers:
+for example, excludes types representing the natural numbers:

 newtype ChurchNat = ChurchNat